 These vintage hand-painted intaglios depict a golden saint in front of a blue sky, surrounded by a shimmering gallery of stars.

-The name of the earrings, Mixta Persona, stems from a traditional Russian coronation in which the ruler was considered “part priest and part layman, but never fully whole.”
+The name of the earrings, Mixta Persona, stems from a traditional Russian and Romanov coronation in which the ruler was considered “part priest and part layman, but never fully whole.”

 Coronation Hoop Earrings